ElGuillermo/HLL_CRCON_Installer/README.md

 - [Fedora server](https://fedoraproject.org/server/) 41-1.4

 ## Features
-- Check for requirements (Git, Docker, Docker compose plugin) and install them if needed
+- Check for requirements and install them if needed
+  - git
+  - curl
+  - datetimectl
+  - Docker
+  - Docker 'compose' plugin
 - Download and install the latest CRCON release
 - Configure the first game server to be managed :
-  - `.env`
+  - RCON credentials in `.env`
-  - `compose.yaml`
+  - one game server `compose.yaml`
-  - CSRF verification
+  - CSRF verification url
   - Scoreboard public stats url
 - Ask the user to define a new "admin" password